 The investment industry can expect to see new standards developed on how to measure, track and analyze DEI data as a result of the ESG Data Convergence Initiative.
 It would be wise for them to start thinking about how they would do this proactively.

-The ESG Data Convergence Initiative also publishes data that can shape investments for private equity firms.
+The ESG Data Convergence Initiative also publishes data that can shape investment strategies for private equity firms.
 In their inaugural year, for example, the ESG Data Convergence Initiative reported that 45% of private firms had no women on their boards, compared to 12% of public firms that reported no women on their boards.
 Firms looking for investor intelligence can turn to the ESG Data Convergence Initiative as one source of information.
-This data can inform firms as to what metrics they may be gathering in the future.
+This data can inform firms as to what metrics they may be gathering in the future for comparative reporting.

 It’s clear that the stakes are significant for portfolio companies and GPs.
 The McKinsey study concluded that Chief Investment Officers at some of the largest institutional investors reported that when comparing two similar private equity firms, they would allocate twice as much capital to the PE firm with more gender diversity.